mozilla/webxr-api/README.md

 The initial interface draft is in [WebXR API.md](https://github.com/mozilla/webxr-api/blob/master/WebXR%20API.md).

+Example code using this draft WebXR API is available in the [webxr-examples repository](https://github.com/mozilla/webxr-examples).

 Some of the concepts we believe are important to have in WebXR include:

 - the ability to have reality renderer _inside_ the browser, as this is essential for enabling user privacy, easy cross platform application, and performance.